fabriciopaulo/scaville/javascript/sv-year-plugin/README.md

 ===================

-[EN] - This is a simply plugin to extend the jquery to insert years on select.
+[EN] - This is a simply plugin to extend the jquery to insert years and/or months on select.

-[PT-BR] - Este é um simples plugin que estende a função change para inserir os anos em um select.
+[PT-BR] - Este é um simples plugin que estende a função change para inserir os anos e/ou meses em um select.

 ----------